 Figure Captions:

-Fig. 1 Fitted model output and experimental data from the best fitting profiles of Experiment 1
+Fig. 1 Fitted model output (solid line) and all available experimental data (open circles) from the best fitting profiles of Experiment 1, showing the mean and standard deviation (dashed lines) of the experimental data

 Fig. 2 Best fitting profiles from Experiment 2, using only 2007 data to fit model output.
 Note that the profiles show the mean concentrations from multiple cores from each cruise